vanilla/addons/plugins/userhomepage/README.md

 # User Home Page Selector Plugin

-This is a simple plugin to allow users to check set their preferred home page separately from the site's default settings.
+This is a simple plugin to allow users to set their preferred home page separately from the site's default settings.

 The plugin is made up of the following: